Editor's note: This post has been updated in March 2020 for accuracy and the latest information.

-It is not unusual for people to get interested in On-Board Diagnostic when the Malfunction Indicator Light (MIL) lights up on the dashboard of their vehicles.
-The purpose of the Malfunction Indicator Light, which is also known as Check Engine Light, is to indicate a detected problem with the vehicle’s engine, transmission or emission control system and alert the driver about the issue.
+People usually get interested in the On-Board Diagnostics when the Malfunction Indicator Light illuminates on the dashboard of their cars.
+The Malfunction Indicator Light (MIL) is also known as the Check Engine Light.
+The purpose of this warning light is to indicate a detected problem with the car and alert the driver about the issue.

-- Occasional flashes indicate temporary engine malfunctions.
+Occasional flashes indicate temporary engine malfunctions.
 In this case, it is good to be aware of the possible forthcoming issues which can later on turn to more serious ones.

 The most common case is when the indicator light stays on constantly.
 It indicates more serious problem that requires action to be taken; the sooner the better.
 Yet, sometimes the issues aren’t that serious but can affect the emissions of the vehicle, for example.

 The most serious type of signaling is when the MIL flashes all the time.
 It is a sign that your vehicle’s engine is misfiring.
 The issue is a major one and you should stop the engine immediately to prevent serious damage.
 For instance, it might cause the catalytic converter to overheat and even cause a fire.